kapawlak/temp_lab_host/Courses/6/AL/lab0.md

 :::Intro (Welcome to PHYS6AL)
 The goal of this assignment is to prepare you for the rest of the quarter, and even the next two quarters of the Physics 6 Lab series.
-This week we will discuss some of the mosst important concepts in experimental Physics, including:
+This week we will discuss some of the most important concepts in Experimental Physics, including:

 - **Uncertainty** and **Error**, including their quantification
 - Basic **Statistics**, including the meaning of mean and standard devation